shimonpi/AppliedCFD_Tutorials/Tutorial_0/README.md

       dism.exe /online /disable-feature /featurename:VirtualMachinePlatform /norestart
       ```
    - Restart your computer to complete the uninstallation process.
+> [!TIP]
-4. For maintaining the health of your machine, it is recommended to run the following commands:
+> For maintaining the health of your machine, it is recommended to run the following commands:
-   - Clean up component store:
+> - Clean up component store: `dism.exe /online /cleanup-image /startcomponentcleanup`
-     ```
-     dism.exe /online /cleanup-image /startcomponentcleanup
-     ```
-   - Repair system files:
+> - Repair system files: `dism.exe /online /cleanup-image /restorehealth`
-     ```
-     dism.exe /online /cleanup-image /restorehealth
-     ```
-   - Check `%LOCALAPPDATA%\Packages` and delete any leftover directories related to your `wsl` distribution.
-   - Run disk cleanup by pressing `Win + R`, typing "cleanmgr", and pressing "Enter".
+> - Run disk cleanup by pressing `Win + R`, typing "cleanmgr", and pressing "Enter".
-   - Run disk optimization by searching for "Defragment and Optimize Drives".
+> - Run disk optimization by searching for "Defragment and Optimize Drives".
-   - Verify System Integrity:
+> - Verify System Integrity: `sfc /scannow`
-     ```
-     sfc /scannow
-     ```
-   - These steps ensure your system remains clean and functional after uninstalling `wsl`.

 ## Conclusion and Troubleshooting
-Congratulations!

 You should now have a functional **OpenFOAM** installation on your **Windows** machine, along with the ability to visualize results using **ParaView**.
 As you begin working with **OpenFOAM**, remember that learning to troubleshoot and solve problems is a valuable skill in computational engineering.
 Should you encounter issues, revisit the steps to ensure all commands were entered correctly.
 For further assistance, don’t hesitate to consult with the course TA or refer to the **OpenFOAM** community forums.
 By following this guide, you’re well on your way to performing complex fluid dynamics simulations.

 Happy computing!

 ## References

 [https://openfoam.org/download/windows/](https://openfoam.org/download/windows/)

 [https://openfoam.org/download/11-ubuntu/#getting-started](https://openfoam.org/download/11-ubuntu/#getting-started)